-"If you are Jewish, and you observe the rules of Judaism, day in and day out, all 613 of them, then you have the feeling that God is part of your family.
+If you are Jewish, and you observe the rules of Judaism, day in and day out, all 613 of them, then you have the feeling that God is part of your family.
 If you are not able to do that anymore, you feel like an orphan.
 It is the feeling as if something existential is missing.
-You have to be Jewish to understand that frustration."
+You have to be Jewish to understand that frustration.

-Family life and an orthodox Jewish lifestyle
+Family life and an Orthodox Jewish lifestyle

-Many respondents from Orthodox and especially Haredi Jewish communities reported experiencing challenges related to family life.
-As Orthodox Jewish households often tend to be quite large, family composition emerged as a significant theme in different interviews.
+Many respondents from Orthodox Jewish communities reported experiencing specific challenges related to family life, as Orthodox Jewish households often tend to be quite large.
 Usually, respondents explained, there is a sort of 'natural spread' of household members over the day, where men go to work or to the synagogue, and children attend school.
 Yet, during the lockdown period all household members had to stay together inside, putting a strain on many parents, in particular on mothers.
 Moreover, when going outdoors as a family, some respondents experienced a sense of disapproval from other citizens towards their behavior, mistaking their family activities for illegal social gatherings.
 One Orthodox participant said:

-"I am a father of thirteen children.
+I am a father of thirteen children.
 We are all locked-up, we cannot even go to the park because my car only has seven seats.
-Even if we do go out, I see other people looking at us, 'does he take that many people?', but they do not understand, they are all part of my family!"
+Even if we do go out, I see other people looking at us, 'does he take that many people?', but they do not understand, they are all part of my family!

 Many interviewees experienced an impact of the epidemic on the way important Jewish life events and holidays are traditionally celebrated.
 Usually, there would have been extensive travelling between families living in different parts of the world for occasions such as weddings, funerals, or important Jewish holidays.
-Especially the celebration of Passover (Pesach), one of the major Jewish holidays traditionally celebrated for 8 days in spring time, was particularly impacted by the first lockdown.
+Especially the celebration of Passover (Pesach), one of the major Jewish holidays traditionally celebrated for eight days in spring time, was particularly impacted by the first lockdown.
 During this period, many countries had either closed their borders or strongly discouraged international travel.
-The physical separation of families and community members during traditional and highly symbolic events essentially centered around social gatherings, was described to weigh heavily on community members.
-This challenged usually applied coping mechanisms during stressful times (e.g. being able to mourn as a group during funerals).
+The physical separation of families and community members during traditional and highly symbolic events that are essentially centered around social gatherings, was described to weigh heavily on members of the community.

-"Our community [of Haredim] in New York was hit hard...Even I lost my brother-in-law In fact everybody here knows someone who passed away in the epidemic in New York.
+Our community [of Haredim] in New York was hit hard...Even I lost my brother-in-law, in fact everybody here knows someone who passed away in the epidemic in New York.
 Yesterday I talked to somebody who lost five people...
 And he couldn't go to their funerals.
 First, because there are too many funerals, and second because we cannot travel.
-We will remember this crisis for a long time I think..."
+We will remember this crisis for a long time I think...

 [Member of a Haredi community]